poissonconsulting/bisonpicsuite/paper/paper.md

 # Limitations

-The model is slow to run and can take over 5 hours to complete running.
+The model can take over 5 hours to run.

 # Acknowledgements